 - According to designer John Trudeau, the Judge Dredd game was supposed to store locked pinballs in a ring rotating around Deadworld, then use a magnetic arm to release them at the start of multiball.
 Unfortunately, Williams' German distributor refused to carry the game due to fears that the mechanism would fail.
 The game was therefore redesigned so the first two locks are registered, and the third/last ball gets diverted to Deadworld at the start of multiball, although the Deadworld ring was still manufactured and sold online.

-- Discussed by Slash about the Guns N' Roses pinball, when he said he took his design proposals to Data East over the larger Williams Electronics specifically because he felt that the latter would meddle with them.
+- Slash took his design proposals to Data East over the larger Williams Electronics specifically because he felt that the latter would meddle with them.